Mann217/vehicle-dynamics-and-aerodynamic-analysis/README.md

 ## Vehicle Configurations

-The simulator includes pre-configured vehicle models:
+The simulator includes pre configured vehicle models:

 - Formula 1
 - Formula Student
 - Hatchback
 - SUV

-Users can also define custom vehicles by specifying vehicle parameters.
+Users can also define custom vehicles and modify the 4 existing models by specifying/chaning vehicle parameters.

 ---